fuzziqersoftware/sharedstructures/README.md

     std::shared_ptr<Allocator> alloc(new LogarithmicAllocator(pool));
     std::shared_ptr<PriorityQueue> q(new PriorityQueue(alloc, 0));

-    // add items to the queue
+    // Add items to the queue
     q->push(item1);  // std::string
     q->push(item1_data, item1_size);  // (void*, size_t)

-    // pop the minimum item from the queue (throws std::out_of_range if empty) std::string item3 = q->pop();
+    // Remove and return the minimum item from the queue (throws std::out_of_range if empty) std::string item3 = q->pop();

-    // get the number of items in the queue size_t count = q->size();
+    // Get the number of items in the queue size_t count = q->size();

 Unlike Queue, you can't add arbitrary Python objects to a PriorityQueue; the Python module only accepts and returns bytes objects.
 Use it like this: